RAS-University/robotic-courses/docs/MPC.md

     \end{aligned}
   \]

-  The value function for a discret time system is defined as:
+  The value function for a discrete time system is defined as:

   \[
     \tag{1.1.5} \label{eq:value-func-dt}